data-8/textbook/content/chapters/01/1/2/statistical-techniques.md

 Computers enable a family of methods based on resampling that apply to a wide range of different inference problems, take into account all available information, and require few assumptions or conditions.
-Although these techniques have often been reserved for graduate courses in statistics, their flexibility and simplicity are a natural fit for data science applications.
+Although these techniques have often been reserved for advanced courses in statistics, their flexibility and simplicity are a natural fit for data science applications.